 Certain internship and externship courses may be taken for pass/fail credit only.
 Certain courses in the School of the Arts may be taken more than once for pass/fail credit only.
 Credits earned in these courses may count toward the major/minor and are not included in the 12-credit limit (Consult with your dean or advisor before registering for pass/fail credit).

 Preferred Name Change

-The preferred name change form is for students who go by a different first name than the one officially on their record can initiate a preferred name change by the using this form.
+The preferred name change form is for students who go by a different first name than the one officially on their record.
+Students can initiate a preferred name change by using this form.
 This change will not affect actual e-mail addresses, but will alter the way the student’s name is represented in the email address lookup feature and the From line, allowing for greater recognizability and less confusion.